19. RDFox Endpoint

 • request-logger.directory determines the directory to which the request log is written.
 This parameter has no effect unless request-logger.destination is set to directory.
 If this parameter is unset but the RDFox server associated with the endpoint is configured to use a server directory, the logs will be written within the request-logs subdirectory of the server directory.
 If a directory is required by other settings but no directory is available, the endpoint will fail to start.

 • elf-logger-fields determines which fields are logged by the extended log format logger.
 This parameter has no effect unless request-logger is set to elf.
-The value for this parameter must be a space-delimited list of the following field identifiers: date, time, time-taken, c-ip, c-port, cs({HEADER}), cs-bytes, cs-method, cs-uri, cs-uri-query, cs-uri-stem, sc({HEADER}), sc-bytes, sc-status, x-role-name, x-protocol-error.
+The value for this parameter must be a space-delimited list of the following field identifiers: date, time, time-taken, c-ip, c-port, cs({HEADER}), cs-bytes, cs-method, cs-uri, cs-uri-query, cs-uri-stem, sc({HEADER}), sc-bytes, sc-status, x-agent-name, x-protocol-error.
 The identifier x-agent-name specifies the agent name with which the request was made.
 The identifier x-protocol-error specifies the textual description of any exception raised due to a protocol error while handling an attempted request.
 All other identifiers have the meanings defined in the draft specification.
 The default value for this parameter is date time cs-method cs-uri-stem sc-status sc-bytes time-taken.

 • The following parameters determine the configuration for time limits on the evaluation of SPARQL queries.